agateau/qpropgen/README.md

 # qpropgen

-Generates classes containing Qt properties.
+A tool to generate QML-friendly QObject-based C++ classes from class definition files.

 ## Quick Intro

+Declaring properties in a QObject class can be tedious: there is quite a lot of boilerplate code to write. qpropgen goal is to write this boilerplate for you.

-Suppose we want to create a Person class, with firstName, lastName and birthDate properties.
+Suppose we want to create a `Person` class, with `firstName`, `lastName` and `birthDate` properties.

-First create a class definition file named person.yaml with the following
+First we create a class definition file named `person.yaml` with the following
 content:

     class: Person